ibm-cloud-docs/vpc/storage_overview.md

 ## {{site.data.keyword.filestorage_vpc_short}}
 {: #vpc-file-storage-overview}

 {{site.data.keyword.filestorage_vpc_short}} provides NFS-based file storage services.
 You create file shares in an availability zone within a region.
 You can share them with multiple virtual server instances or bare metal servers within the same zone across multiple VPCs.

-By using this service, you can:

-* Create file shares and mount targets with maximum storage capacity of 32 TB and a performance level of 96,000 IOPS.
-* Create a file share that best meets your storage requirements by using the `dp2` profile and specifying the capacity and IOPS that you need.
-* Use the UI, CLI, API, or Terraform to create file shares and mount targets, rename or delete file shares and mount targets, add mount targets to a file share.
-You can mount and unmount a file share from virtual server instances, and add supplemental IDs to a file share.
-* Adjust IOPS up or down, for greater performance or when you want to reduce costs.
+Cross-zone mounting is available.
+You can share file share data with other accounts or services.

+By using this service, you can create file shares that best meet your storage requirements.
+Use the IBM Cloud console, CLI, API, or Terraform to create shares, rename shares, create mount targets, set up cross-zonal or cross-regional replication, tag shares, add supplemental IDs, and delete shares.

+You can choose between provider- and customer-managed encryption for your file shares, and secure your data with your own encryption keys.

-* Start with a smaller file share and expand the capacity later when you need more storage.
+Pay for only the capacity that you need.
+You can start with a smaller file share, and increase the capacity later.
+You can specify your own performance limits when you create a file share, and adjust them later if your requirements change.

-* Mount file shares on Red Hat, CentOS, or Ubuntu Linux distributions.
-Windows OS is not supported.
-* Share file shares with other accounts or services.
-* Create read-only replicas of your file shares in another zone within your VPC, or another zone in a different region if you have multiple VPCs in the same geography.
+You can create zonal file shares with the `dp2` profile.
+The first-generation file shares come with a maximum storage capacity of 32 TB, a performance level of 96,000 IOPS, and maximum throughput of 1024 MBps.
+You can adjust IOPS up or down, for greater performance or when you want to reduce costs.
+You can create read-only replicas of your file shares in another zone within your VPC, or another zone in a different region if you have multiple VPCs in the same geography.
 The replica is updated regularly based on the replication schedule that you specify.
 You can schedule to replicate your data as often as every 15 minutes.
 You can fail over to the replica and make it active if an outage occurs at the primary site.

-Customers with special access to preview the second-generation File Storage offering can provision file share with the new `rfs` profile.
+Customers with special access to preview the second-generation file storage offering can provision file shares with the new `rfs` profile.
 The `rfs` profile is available in the Dallas, Frankfurt, Madrid, and Washington, DC regions in the beta release.
 {: beta}

-Second-generation file shares can be created with capacity in the range of 1 - 32,000 GB.
+[Beta]{: tag-cyan} Second-generation file shares can be created with capacity in the range of 1 - 32,000 GB.
 Customers can directly adjust their file share's bandwidth up to 8192 Mbps (1024 MBps).
-The preset value is 1 MBps for every 20 GB of capacity.
+The preset value is 8 Mbps for every 20 GB of capacity.
 The maximum IOPS that a share with the `rfs` profile can support is 35,000.
 Second-generation profiles provide regional data availability across all 3 zones of an MZR.
 Data is regionally available, setting up replication between different zones is unnecessary.

+You can mount file shares on Red Hat, CentOS, or Ubuntu Linux distributions.
+Windows OS is not supported.

+The following table provides a comparison between the different generations of file storage.

 | Features            | First-generation shares | Second-generation shares |
 |---------------------|--------------------------|---------------------------|